 Now…Finally, time to paint!

 We like using small containers to hold paint as trimming in.
-These ice cream containers work great because you can easily grip them with one hand as you paint (also a good excuse to eat ice cream 😃).
+These ice cream containers work great because you can easily grip them with one hand as you paint (also a good excuse to eat ice cream ?).
 You can also put the top on them to save the paint.
-(We keep some paint in these to have available for touch up.
-Be sure to clearly mark each jar with the color of the paint.)
+(We keep some paint in these to have available for touch-up.
+Be sure to mark each jar with the color of the paint.)
+Because we have so many requests as to this paint color, I am inserting a link HERE.

 Select a high-quality paintbrush: